Bullying and harassment in the workplace

 If you are thinking of making or threatening a claim against your employer, or simply want advice on your employment dispute and the best way to handle it, then you should contact a specialist employment lawyer.

 Employers are responsible for preventing bullying and harassing behaviour.
-If you are being bullied or harassed in the workplace then you may have the following legal remedies:
+If you are being bullied or harassed in the workplace then you may have the following legal claims: